dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.markdown

 If it's been more then 10 minutes since you configured DNSimple as secondary DNS, and no records are being shown, you should check that our AXFR clients IP has been added to the Access-control list (ACL) at your primary DNS provider.
 This allows us to carry out zone transfer via AXFR.
 After confirming the IP is present, unlink and link back the primary server.
 Allow another 10 minutes for the initial zone transfer to occur.
 If there are still problems, please [contact support](https://dnsimple.com/contact).
 </info>

-## Configuring DNSimple as secondary at the Primary DNS provider
+## Configuring AXFR at your Primary DNS provider

-There are two requirements to ensure DNSimple is both able to sync the zone via zone transfers (AXFR) and serve incoming traffic:

-### 1. Add the IP addresses at your primary DNS provider

 Ensure that our AXFR client's IP is in the Access-Control List (ACL) at your primary DNS provider.